-When you are making a needlepoint rug, such as this one (a current project).
+When you are making a needlepoint rug (from Art Needlepoit), such as this one.
 You need to think before you stitch.
-Will it be hanging on the wall or be underfoot.
-This has implications not only for the thread (yesterday’s post), but also for the stitches you use.
+Will it be hanging on the wall or be underfoot?
+This has implications not only for the thread (read about this here), but also for the stitches you use.

 If your rug will hang on the wall you have no worries about stitches.
 But if it will live on the floor, your stitches need to hold up to heavy use.
 This means NO stitches going over more than three threads.
 Longer stitches will snag.